artcom/gom-client-objc/README.md

    [gomClient unregisterGOMObserverForPath:@"/areas/home/audio:volume" options:nil];
     ```

-## Setting up for Client development
+## Setting up for client development

 To setup the project for GOM client development open the terminal and clone the repo: